beardface/LAMPS/README.md

 LAMPS - The Open Hardware SLA Printer
 -------------------------------------
-LAMPS(LAP) (Laser Arduino Mega Pololu Shield|SLA Printer) is an open control board and SLA printer design.
+LAMPS (Laser Arduino Mega Pololu Shield|SLA Printer) is an open control board and SLA printer design.
 The SLA Printer strives to be a low-cost, small footprint (It is only 200mmx350mm!), highly capable SLA Printer.
 The build platform size is currently 80mmx80mm, but could probably be increased by someone who is motivated to enhance the design.

 #License
 The entire lamps project (PCB, Source Code, Design Files...
 EVERYTHING) is licensed under the Creative Commons - Attribution Non Commercial Share Alike (3.0) (CC BY-NC-SA 3.0). http://creativecommons.org/licenses/by-nc-sa/3.0/